 Somerset Holiday July 2006 - page 1

-Clarks Village in Street, have a look round the weird and wonderful shops
+look round the weird and wonderful shops in Glastonbury, enjoy a lovely

-digital camera which we've reviewed.
+we've reviewed.

 This is page one of three.